Nationally listed buildings

 Alterations and extensions to nationally listed buildings

-A special kind of permission, known as Listed Building Consent (LBC), is required for any alteration to a listed building - internal or external - that would affect its special interest.
+You'll need Listed Building Consent (LBC) for any alteration to a listed building.
+This includes any internal or external changes that would affect its special interest.

-This is over and above any planning permission that may be needed.
-Where both kinds of permission are required, it is normal to make them at the same time.
+This is over and above any planning permission you may need.
+If a building requires both kinds of permission, it is normal to make them at the same time.